marcopaglio/BookingApp/README.md

   <img src="/../screenshots/screenshot-bookingapp-gui.png" alt="Screenshot of the simple BookingApp GUI." title="BookingApp GUI" width="80%"/>
 </p>

-> InfoPoint :information_source:: BookingApp followed by "***project***" indicates the entire job, which includes builds, tests and hence the source code, while "***application***" indicates the executable which you can launch and use.
+> :information_source: **InfoPoint**: BookingApp followed by "*project*" indicates the entire job, which includes builds, tests and hence the source code, while "*application*" indicates the executable which you can launch and use.

 On GitHub Actions are stored results about Maven builds and tests for Linux OS, MacOS, and Windows, and also the website status for the BookingApp project and the release status for the BookingApp application:<br>
 [![Java CI with Maven in Linux](https://github.com/marcopaglio/BookingApp/actions/workflows/maven-linux.yml/badge.svg?branch=main)](https://github.com/marcopaglio/BookingApp/actions/workflows/maven-linux.yml)<br>